School for the Blind Bowling

 The Vancouver Lions Club is an independent, non-profit corporation, located in Vancouver, Washington USA.
 Chartered as a member of the International Association Of Lions Clubs on September 12, 1928, it was the first Lions club in Clark County, Washington, and is now one of the the oldest and longest–serving Lions clubs in the world.

 The Vancouver Lions Club is a part of District 19G of Lions Clubs International.
 It is one of 44 Lions and Lioness clubs located in District 19G (Southwest Washington state, USA), and one of 11 Lions clubs that are located within Zone 2 of District G (which includes most of Clark County, Washington).
 District 19G is a member of Multiple District 19 (“MD 19”) of Lions Clubs International.
-MD 19 includes 9 Lions clubs Districts located in Washington state, the Province of British Columbia, Canada and Northern Idaho.
+MD 19 is comprised of 9 Districts, about 450 Lions clubs and 14,000 Lions club members, which covers Washington state, the Province of British Columbia, Canada and Northern Idaho.